A little bit about us….

 Choosing a boarding, training, daycare, or grooming place for your dog is a big decision.
 As a dog lover and parent myself, I understand.
 So I’ll try to give you a good sense of who we are.
 But know, too, that you’re always welcome to drop by for a visit during business hours to meet us and see it all in person.

 I’ve been training and caring for dogs professionally for 20 years.
 I continue to pursue ongoing education and professional development to stay on top of the most recent trends in canine behavioral science.
 I’ve raised Border Collies for well over 20 years and Anatolian Shepherds for fifteen, and have been honored by several AKC Bred-By Medallions and the American Kennel Club Breeder of Merit Award.
 I’ve also competed with my dogs in several sports.

-My professional memberships include:
+My professional certifications & memberships include:

 - The Association of Professional Dog Trainers (APDT)

 - Society for the Promotion of Applied Research in Canine Science (SPARCS)

 - Anatolian Shepherd Dog Association

 - The Dog Gurus